 The non-site specific is for projects that do not fall into an existing category in the CIP.
-In 2020 - 2025, the \$8 million in total is the District's amount set aside for the building of a Community Recreation Center; \$6M for phase 1 and \$2M for phase 2.
+In 2024 and 2026, the increases in this area are for the District's portion of turf replacements at Irving, Brooks, and Julian schools.